yliapis/algozoo/README.md

 # AlgoZoo

-The purpose of this library is to provide readable implementations of some of the most commonly used algorithms.
-They are not optimized for speed, but for readability.
+The purpose of this library is to provide readable implementations of some of the most commonly used classical algorithms.
+They are not optimized for speed, but rather for readability and ease of use.